headswe/Swifty-Issue-Tracker/README.md

 Swifty Issue Tracker

-Just a issue tracker for Swifty.
+Just an issue tracker for Swifty.